-New replacement parts are charged as an additional cost, but you will normally not be charged for the shipping of the parts.
+New replacement parts are charged as an additional cost.
 Expedited service offers a guaranteed delivery date, which will be mutually agreed upon between us, and you will be charged for the expedited shipping of replacement parts.
 Shipping costs for parts may also be incurred for discontinued lens parts.

 After Service Support

 All CinemaTechnic lens repairs will be covered by a 6 month limited service agreement for optical repairs.
 All warranty repairs need to be scheduled at least 5 business days in advance.
 You will be responsible for shipping to and from us.
 Also, you will be entitled to free focus checks during this period, provided you handle getting your lens to/from our shop.
 We require that you contact us in advance to schedule a free check of your lenses.
 We recommend doing this before the start of any major project.